top of page

 Annamaya Kośa - The Physical Body: Awareness of Sensation

-During this stage, you are invited to explore and observe the sensations of the physical body through a variety of techniques culminating in a body scan.
-The itinerary of which depends on the intention of the practice and the style of Yoga Nidra.
-The overall purpose is generally to welcome sensation, clear neural pathways from the body to the brain and facilitate reconnection between body and mind.
+During this stage, you are invited to explore and observe the sensations of the physical body through a variety of techniques culminating in a body scan, the itinerary of which depends on the intention of the practice and the style of Yoga Nidra.
+The overall purpose is generally to welcome sensation, clear neural pathways and facilitate a connection or reconnection between body and mind.

-Pranamaya Kośa – The Energy Body: Awareness of Breath & Energy
+Pranamaya Kośa – The Energy Body: Awareness of Breath and Energy

-During this stage, awareness begins to move from the gross to the subtle through experiencing the breath as ripples and flows of energy and sensation move through the body.
-A variety of different breath awareness techniques can be employed during this stage depending on the intention and the practice style.
+During this stage, awareness begins to move from the gross to the subtle through experiencing the breath as ripples and flows of energy and sensation moving through the body.
+A variety of different breath awareness techniques can be employed during this stage, again, depending on the intention and the practice style.

-Yoga Nidra can cause emotions to rise to the surface through the dissipation of physical, mental and emotional tension.
+Yoga Nidra can allow emotions to rise to the surface through the dissipation of physical, mental and emotional tension and armouring.
 These emotions can then be explored explicitly during the ‘exploring opposites of emotion’ stage or implicitly without this stage by welcoming everything to be just as it is, witnessing the experience of emotions arising, stabilising, dissipating and releasing without attachment, impression or repression.
 Witnessing emotions from the deeply restful states of Yoga Nidra can help to rewire the brain to be able to welcome and tolerate challenging emotions in everyday life.

-Anandamaya Kośa – The Bliss or Joy Body – Awareness of Pleasure & Joy
+Anandamaya Kośa – The Bliss Body: Awareness of Pleasure & Joy

-This stage appears as an explicit stage in the iRest Yoga Nidra form of delivery but often arises spontaneously as a result of the practice.
-It is the exploration of the natural state of being that is unveiled through the practice of Yoga Nidra.
-There is the invitation to dive into sensations of joy and pleasure if they emerge rather than delay or deny the experiences in favour of the duties and demands of everyday life.
-This stage explores the wild and natural state of joy available to us in every moment through conscious awareness.
+This stage appears as an explicit stage in the iRest Yoga Nidra form of Yoga Nidra but often arises spontaneously as a result of the practice.
+It is the exploration of our natural state of being that can be unveiled through the practice of Yoga Nidra.
+There is the invitation to dive into sensations of joy and pleasure if they do emerge, rather than delay or deny the experiences in favour of the duties and demands of everyday life.
+This stage explores the wild and natural state of joy available to us in every moment, even the hardest, through conscious awareness.

-Asmitamaya Kośa – I/Go – Awareness of The Ego / Existential Explorations
+Asmitamaya Kośa – I/Ego: Awareness of The Ego/Existential Explorations

-Zooming out from the perspective of the experiencer to that of the observer provides a new vantage point and an opportunity to explore the meaning of ‘I’ and ego.
+Towards the end of a Yoga Nidra we can move beyond the realms of I/me/my thinking as the Default Mode Network is de-activated and it can allow us to zoom out from the perspective of the experiencer to that of the observer.
+This state of being can provide a new vantage point and an opportunity to explore the meaning of ‘I’, and ego.
 Existential explorations can arise here such as contemplating the nature of being and awareness or what remains beyond 'I' and identity.

-After exploring awareness and being it can become possible to truly embody our natural state of being, the unchanging and unchanged state that exists beneath the surface levels of experience and beyond all of the distractions, stories, tensions and thoughts.
-During this stage, it can be possible to explore and experience non-separate wholeness and feel a true sense of unity with all and everything.
+After exploring awareness and being it can become possible to truly embody our natural state of being.
+The unchanging and unchanged state that exists beneath the surface levels of experience and beyond all of the thoughts, distractions, stories, tensions and adaptive patterns.
+During this stage, it can be possible to explore and experience non-separate wholeness and feel a true sense of unity with all things.

 Hypnopompic State

 The later stages of a Yoga Nidra can facilitate potent and permeable states similar to the moment just before waking, known as the hypnopompic state.
 Just as in hypnotherapy where the end of the session offers space for the hypnotist to implant therapeutic post-hypnotic suggestions, here at the end of a Yoga Nidra it can be useful to offer space for the practitioner to implant their own post-hypnotic suggestions into this receptive state, such as revisiting sankalpa or using an affirmation.
-It can be particularly powerful to explore sankalpa in a visceral way at this point by inviting in all of the emotions, sensations and images associated with the fulfilment of this sankalpa, inviting the nervous system to fully experience it as though it is already happening.
+It can be particularly powerful to explore sankalpa in a visceral way at this point by inviting in all of the emotions, sensations and images associated with the fulfilment of this sankalpa.
+Inviting the nervous system to fully experience this vision as though it is already our reality.

 Merging with Everyday Life